BryamVicente/incoming-feed-frontend/incoming-feed-frontend/README.md

 - User can click on a link that will direct them to the actual page of the specific article.

-- User can add an articles to their list of favorites.
+- User can add an article to their list of favorites.

-- User can create and update a note only the article has been added to the list of favorites.
+- User can create and update a note only when the article has been added to the list of favorites.

-- User can remove articles from favorites list.
+- User can remove articles from the favorites list.

 ## Backend Built With